reebalazs/sdi/docs/step01.rst

 Step 01: Hello World in Pyramid
 ===============================

-Before we get into Substance D, we need to get Pyramid installed and a sample application working.
+Before we get into an SDI, we need to get Pyramid installed and a sample application working.

 Goals